 There is no other evidence to support me touching anyone at any time.
 So the Head of Cabin Crew is relying on what has been said in witness statements by Bart, Anna, Ven and Mia all of whom I proved lied throughout their statements.
 Even though Mia is lying she says in her statement “I don’t wish for this to be taken further”.

 If she doesn’t want it to be taken further why mention it?
 She mentions it because I believe she was coerced by Anna.

-I spoke to that line manager and we discussed the conversation that took place.
+I spoke to that manager to ask what they complained about.
 She told me NOTHING was said about any inappropriate touching of any member of the crew.
 She said had such a complaint been made a full investigation would have been launched immediately.

 She told me Anna and Mia had complained about the email they received from me on their days off.
 That’s quite brazen considering both were still in their probation.

 In that email as well as thanking them for their hard work, I also shared the results of the Voice of Customer questionnaires from our flight home to London.

 With the crew working in Economy all being relatively new and crew member T working up in a supervisory role, I offered some ideas about how their scores could be improved.
 One customer had made a negative comment about one of the female crew working in Economy.

 Including Anna there were three female crew in that cabin one of whom I had worked with on the outbound sector.
 I had seen the positive and friendly way in which Mia (who subsequently accused me of touching her leg) interacted with customers.
 I spoke to her about the way she engaged with people when we returned to the galley.

 The scores given to the cabin crew through the Voice of Customer questionnaires directly affect the performance scores of the Flight Manager.
 Those scores were subsequently used to assess my performance and to make me and many of my colleagues redundant.